Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons: Introduction

-The spin-parity ($J^P$) of the Higgs boson is predicted to be $0^+$ by the Standard Model.\footnote{In the following, the $J^P$ label is used to indicate the spin and CP quantum numbers.} Any sign of CP-violation in the production or decay of the Higgs boson would therefore be an unambiguous indication of beyond the Standard Model phenomena (BSM).
-With 25~\ifb of proton--proton collision data collected from the LHC with a centre-of-mass energy, $\sqrt{s}$, of 7 and 8~\TeV, the ATLAS and CMS experiments excluded the pure spin-parity states $0^-$, $1^+$, $1^-$, $2^+$ and $2^-$ at more than \perc{99} confidence level (CL) based on the observed Higgs boson decays ($\gamma\gamma, ZZ, WW$)~\cite{HIGG-2013-01,HIGG-2013-17,CMS-HIG-12-041,CMS-HIG-14-018}.
+The spin-parity ($J^P$) of the Higgs boson is predicted to be $0^+$ with even C-parity by the Standard Model.
+Any sign of CP-violation in the production or decay of the Higgs boson at the current level of sensitivity would therefore be an unambiguous indication of beyond the Standard Model phenomena (BSM).
+With 25~\ifb of proton--proton collision data collected from the LHC with a centre-of-mass energy, $\sqrt{s}$, of 7 and 8~\TeV, the ATLAS and CMS experiments excluded the pure spin-parity states $0^-$, $1^+$, $1^-$, $2^+$ and $2^-$ at more than \perc{99} confidence level (CL) based on the observed Higgs boson decays ($\gamma\gamma, ZZ, WW$)~\cite{CMS-HIG-12-041,HIGG-2013-01,HIGG-2013-17,CMS-HIG-14-018}.
 These results also provided the first limits on a possible CP-odd contribution to Higgs boson to vector-boson couplings ($HVV$) in Higgs boson decays.
-With the same data set there was a first search for CP-odd $HVV$ couplings in vector-boson fusion (\VBF) production in the \htautau decay channel~\cite{HIGG-2015-06}.
+With the same data set there was a first search for CP-odd $HVV$ couplings in vector-boson fusion (\VBF) production in the \htautau decay channel~\cite{HIGG-2015-06} and associated \VH production in the $bb$ decay channel~\cite{CMS-HIG-14-035}.
 With an increased integrated luminosity of 139 \ifb of LHC collisions at $\sqrt{s}=13$ \TeV, an order of magnitude more Higgs boson candidates were collected.
-Constraints on CP-invariance were tightened for the $HVV$ couplings and extended to Higgs Yukawa couplings to fermions in \htautau decays and associated Higgs boson top pair (\ttH) production in both the diphoton and $b\bar{b}$ decay channels~\cite{HIGG-2018-14, HIGG-2017-13, HIGG-2019-01, ATLAS:2022akr, ATLAS:2023cbt, CMS-HIG-17-011, CMS-HIG-17-034, CMS-HIG-18-002, CMS-HIG-19-009, CMS-HIG-19-013, CMS-HIG-20-006}.
+Constraints on CP-invariance were tightened for the $HVV$ couplings and extended to Higgs Yukawa couplings to fermions, for example in \htautau decays and associated Higgs boson top pair (\ttH) production in both the diphoton and $b\bar{b}$ decay channels, and other channels~\cite{ CMS-HIG-17-011, CMS-HIG-18-002, CMS-HIG-17-034, HIGG-2018-14, HIGG-2019-01, CMS-HIG-19-013, CMS-HIG-19-009, CMS-HIG-20-006, HIGG-2017-13, CMS-HIG-21-013, CMS:2022uox, CMS:2022dbt, HIGG-2019-10, ATLAS:2023cbt, CMS:2023gjz, }.